Applicable to Gentiles in Community of Israel 1250 BC?

 This is an etymological proof that there was such a long standing original Sabbath-observance practice that Spaniards, Italians, Portuguese, Romanians, Greeks, Russians, etc., refused to buckle in the 300s when the name change was being enforced.
 These Europeans to this day call day seven "Sabbath."

 The British Christians were more pagan and amenable to change.
-When in the 300s AD Rome insisted they adopt a celestial god's name to be associated with each day (see next section), they had no problem using "Saturn" for Saturday and the "Sun-god" for Sunday.
+When in the 300s AD Rome insisted they adopt a celestial god's name to be associated with each day (see next section), they had no problem using "Saturn" -- Saturday -- for Sabbath, and the "Sun-god" for Sunday -- the Lord's Day.
 As Origins of the English Names for the Days of the Week Explains: "English, like most of the Germanic languages, preserves the original pagan/sun associations of the day."

-(This is similar to the English calling Jesus' Passion week "Easter" after the goddess "Eostre" (Celtic for Osiris), but in Spain and Italy it is still called "Passover" -- Pascua and Pasqua respectively -- the Spaniards and Italians et al. retaining the passion's original spiritual connection to the Hebrew feast).
+(This is similar to the English calling Jesus' Passion week "Easter" after the goddess "Eostre" -- Celtic for Osiris, but in Spain and Italy it is still called "Passover" -- Pascua and Pasqua respectively -- the Spaniards and Italians et al.retaining the passion's original spiritual connection to the Hebrew feast of Passover).

 When Did The Rules Change?

-Then in 321 A.D., Rome at Constantine's urging instituted the observance of a day of rest to their Sun-God, i.e., Sun-Day.
+Sabbath was the universal day of rest until Rome in the early 300s tried to wipe it out.
+Then in 321 A.D., Rome, at Emperor Constantine's insistence, instituted the observance of a day of rest to his pagan Sun-God, i.e., Sun-Day.
 (See our link.)
-He declared himself Bishop of the Catholic Church at Rome, and at the same time issued a civil law making Sunday a worship day to the Sun-god.
+Constantine by law was Pontifex Maximus.
+This title made him a de facto Bishop of the Catholic Church and all religions at Rome.
+Thus when he issued a civil law making Sunday a worship day to the Sun-god- his pagan sun-God which he retained despite claiming also to be a Christian, everyone had to comply and observe Sun-day to honor Sol Invictus--- meaning the Unconquered Sun.
 As Wikipedia under "Sabbath" records:

 The Roman emperor Constantine, a sun-worshiper, professed his conversion to Christianity, although his subsequent actions suggest that the “conversion” was more of a political move than a genuine change of heart.
 Constantine proclaimed himself Bishop of the Catholic Church and then enacted the first civil law regarding Sunday observance in A.D.
 321.